Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 h Includes terms productive cough, cough, and upper-airway cough syndrome

-i Includes terms fatigue and asthenia
+j Includes terms fatigue and asthenia

-j Includes terms generalized edema, periorbital edema, localized edema, face edema, edema peripheral, edema, eye edema, scrotal edema
+k Includes terms generalized edema, periorbital edema, localized edema, face edema, edema peripheral, edema, eye edema, scrotal edema

-k Includes terms myalgia, myositis, musculoskeletal discomfort, musculoskeletal pain
+l Includes terms myalgia, myositis, musculoskeletal discomfort, musculoskeletal pain

-l Includes terms vision blurred, dry eye, visual impairment, visual field defect, cataract, conjunctivitis, eye pain, photophobia, photosensitivity reaction, visual acuity reduced, vitreous floaters, blepharospasm, color blindness, diplopia, eye hematoma, eye swelling, eyelid disorder, eyelid injury, eyelids pruritus, glaucoma, night blindness, ophthalmic herpes zoster
+m Includes terms vision blurred, dry eye, visual impairment, visual field defect, cataract, conjunctivitis, eye pain, photophobia, photosensitivity reaction, visual acuity reduced, vitreous floaters, blepharospasm, color blindness, diplopia, eye hematoma, eye swelling, eyelid disorder, eyelid injury, eyelids pruritus, glaucoma, night blindness, ophthalmic herpes zoster

-Table 4 summarizes the laboratory abnormalities.
+Table 4 summarizes the laboratory abnormalities in TRIDENT-1.

-Laboratory Abnormality1 augtyro2
+Laboratory Abnormality1 AUGTYRO2

-All Grades (%) Grade 3 or 4 (%)
+Grade 3 or 4

 Hematology

-Decreased Lymphocytes 43 10
+Decreased lymphocytes 43 10

-Decreased Neutrophils 34 8
+Decreased neutrophils 34 9

-Increased INR 20 0
+Increased INR 24 0

 Chemistry

-Increased Glucose 23 1.5
+Increased urate 23 12

 1 Based on NCI CTCAE v4.03

-2 The denominator used to calculate the rate varied from 163 to 261 based on the number of patients with a baseline value and at least one post-treatment value.
+2 The denominator used to calculate the rate varied from 233 to 423 based on the number of patients with a baseline value and at least one post-treatment value.

 Drug Interactions for Augtyro